 Lahinch and Liscannor

 Lahinch is a renowned beach resort in summer and a mecca for surfers all year round.
-The nearby old fishing village of Liscannor has many charms, and is renowned for its food and pubs, and is an embarkation point for Cliffs of Moher cruises.
+Lahinch Golf Club has one of Ireland’s finest links courses, and hosted the Irish Open in 2019.
+The nearby old fishing village of Liscannor has many charms, and is known for its food and pubs, and as the birthplace of the inventor of the submarine – John P Holland.

 The Cliffs of Moher

-Recently shortlisted as one of the ‘new 7 wonders of the world’, this spectacular range of cliffs – 5 miles long and up to 700 ft high – are one of Irelands’ premier tourist attractions.
-The Burren Way walking route takes you past O’Briens Tower along the cliff tops, past where the ‘Aileens’ wave breaks – now a legend for surfers – to the visitors centre and car park completed in 2007.
+This spectacular range of cliffs – 5 miles long and up to 700 ft high – are one of Irelands’ premier tourist attractions, and a haven for many seabirds.
+The Burren Way walking route takes you past O’Briens Tower along the cliff tops, overseeing where the ‘Aileens’ wave breaks – now a legend for surfers – to the visitors centre and car park completed in 2007.
 See the Cliffs of Moher website for more information.

 Beyond the scenic circular Doonagore castle lies Doolin, well-known for its musical heritage, holiday accommodation and as the embarkation point in the summer for various ferry services to the Aran Islands and along the Cliffs of Moher.

-Inland lies Lisdoonvarna, a spa location noted for its mineral waters, its gastronomic features and a world-famous ‘matchmaking festival’ held in September every year– not to mention its past as the location for the 1970s rock and folk festival celebrated in Christy Moore’s song ‘Lisdoonvarna’.
+Inland lies Lisdoonvarna, a spa location noted since the mid-1800s for its mineral waters.
+In recent decades it has achieved global fame for its annual ‘matchmaking festival’ held in September – not to mention being the location for the 1970s rock and folk festival celebrated in Christy Moore’s song ‘Lisdoonvarna’.
+Foodies can seek out the Burren Smokehouse and the Michelin-starred Wild Honey Inn.

 A spectacular 15th century fortress, built on 10th century foundations, looks out to sea over Ballinalackan House, the nineteenth century home of Lord O’Brien, and now a hotel.
 Nearby visits can be made to see the largest free-hanging stalactite in the world, discovered in a cave only in 1952.
 Read more information about Doolin Cave here.